chr15m/bugout-practical-decentralization/README.md

 ???

 Social networks are particularly amenible to decentralization.
-A single person's social network content is a relatively immutable stream to which new posts are appended.
+A single person's social network content is a relatively immutable chain of posts to which new posts are appended.
 Each user has a chain of posts and when you look at the main feed all those streams are just woven together sorted by timestamp.

 In the decentralized model each user keeps a copy of their own posts, signed with their key, and they distribute the posts to other users who request them.
 It's very much like an RSS feed but cryptographically authenticated rather than relying on the URL to verify authenticity.
 In fact the early Facebook implementation literally published each user's posts as an RSS feed.

-Replies and comments get more complicated but they are certainly not impossible.
-For example you can build a mailbox type of system where a commenter sends their cryptographically signed replies into the room of somebody they follow.
-Everybody else who is following that user can see the reply too.

-The owner of the timeline might decide they like the reply and tack it on to their timeline, adding their own signature to say "this post from user X is officially part of my timeline", or they might leave it off, effectively moderating their own timeline.

-Other users can also see the reply going in and they might either decide to respect the owners curated comments timeline and only view comments they have signed and moderated, or they might take a more permissive view and also see the comments that other users have left which were never accepted officially into the user's timeline.

-What's nice about this is each person gets to decide how much of the firehose they want to point at themselves.
-Some people might decide "never read the comments", others might decide "I'll read the comments the poster think are worthwhile" and yet other insane people might decide "show me everything every idiot on the internet is saying."
+There are tricky questions around replies and comments but they are not unsolvable in a fully decentralized model.

 ---